 That being said, there is no way that I could be in North America and not visit my beloved home state of Texas.
 Alternatively, doubling up a trip back home with a trip to Canada would be a no-brainer.
 This time of year is a great time to book flights to Canada.
-However, as they tend to, costs rack up which is why I wanted to share with you 10 ways to save money on your Toronto vacation.
+However, as they tend to, costs rack up – which is why I wanted to share with you 10 ways to save money on your Toronto vacation.

 Toronto Vacation: Be Flexible About Airports

 Sometimes you’ll need to fly to or from an airport like Heathrow or Gatwick to be able to get to your destination, but there are occasions when an airport an hour away may do the trick.
 Think of and consider your options at certain times you can save more money from a smaller airport.
 Alternatively, you can end up paying more as there are fewer flights departing daily, so always be flexible and be aware of rates.

 The same principle applies to the airports you may be flying in to.
 Instead of having to land directly in Toronto Pearson International Airport, consider those airports that are a short drive away.
 Buffalo International Airport is only a 2-hour drive from Toronto and you can make a short road trip of it!

 Consider Affordable Toronto Vacation Accommodation